pfctgeorge/Presentation/README.md

 **About this repo**

 + A simple HTML presentation framework.
 Currently only Chrome and Safari are supported.
++ This project is released under the [MIT license](http://opensource.org/licenses/MIT).

 **Read the blog post**